mmethodz/web64-mcp-bridge/README.md

 begin/chunk/finish and pass **only `uploadId`**, `mode: "inspect"`, and optional `options` answers to `web64_project_create`.
 The browser uses the same native validator as the UI.
 Text, number, boolean, select and multiselect answers retain their JSON types.
-Inspection returns `templateFormatVersion: 1`, validated options and a bounded output summary, not proof of build/run.
+Inspection returns `templateFormatVersion` (1, 2 or 3, as supported by the connected IDE), validated options and a bounded output summary, not proof of build/run.
 Full questions live in the original artifact or the stock knowledge manifest.